 For my money, the range bar chart allows a more objective view of turning points and pullbacks that you can trade.
-You clearly pick up the trend in price action.
-On the time chart we would get into the trade and really not know if we were out of the chop.
-Not to mention we did not make as much.
+You can clearly pick up the trend in price action because we are not seeing extreme shadows.

 If you are a trader that trades price ranges as part of their strategy, range bars highlights consolidations better than time based charts.

 Do Range Bars Work In Stocks?